Agency DM Automation: 10+ Client Operations

 Problem: Manually compiling performance reports takes 2-3 hours per client per month.

-Solution: Set up automated data pulls.
+Here’s how: Set up automated data pulls.
 Export CreatorFlow analytics weekly to Google Sheets, visualize in Data Studio.
 Build once, reuse forever.
+Our agency reporting guide has templates you can clone.

 Mistake 4: No Onboarding SOP